BlueBrain/nexus/docs/src/main/paradox/docs/getting-started/running-nexus/index.md

 The decision to go with single node deployments or clustered deployments can be revisited later on and mixed setups (some services single node while others clustered) are also possible.

-The Nexus distribution is made up of docker images which can be run on any host operating system and each of the "off the shelf" products also offer docker as a deployment option.
-We would generally recommend using a container orchestration solution like @link:[Kubernetes](https://kubernetes.io/){ open=new }, @link:[OpenShift](https://www.redhat.com/en/technologies/cloud-computing/openshift){ open=new } or
-@link:[Docker Swarm](https://docs.docker.com/engine/swarm/){ open=new } as they offer good management capabilities, discovery, load
-balancing and self-healing.
+The Nexus distribution is made up of Docker images which can be run on any host operating system and each of the "off the shelf" products that also offer Docker as a deployment option.
+We would generally recommend using a container orchestration solution like @link:[Kubernetes](https://kubernetes.io/){ open=new } as it offers good management capabilities, discovery, load balancing and self-healing.
 They also accommodate changes in hardware allocations for the deployments, changes that can occur due to evolving usage patterns, software updates etc. Currently, the largest Nexus deployment is at EPFL and runs on Kubernetes.